-Lee Elementary meets the (recommended) requirements of the United States Environmental Protection Agency (USEPA) and the published Lead and Copper Rule (LCR) of 1991 (reference: 40 CFR Part 141 Subpart I).
+As of July 29, 2016, Eliot Battle Elementary School meets the (recommended) requirements of the United States Environmental Protection Agency (USEPA) and the published Lead and Copper Rule (LCR) of 1991 (reference: 40 CFR Part 141 Subpart I).
 Public Run Water Suppliers must comply with the USEPA law and the LCR.
 Columbia Water & Light is the publicly run water utility that serves this school.
 Although the Lead and Copper Rule does not apply directly to Columbia Public Schools and each of its schools or support buildings that were part of the 2016 Water Quality evaluation; it is a common practice for experts in the industry to use the standard as guideline when conducting water assessment studies.